HarshitSri-Analog/Bandgap-Reference-Bias-Circuit/README.md

 - **Improved Stability:** Enhances the circuit's overall robustness against process and temperature variations.
 - **Superior Power Supply Rejection (PSR):** Reduces the influence of power supply fluctuations on the reference voltage.

-The detailed design and analysis of the balanced amplifier are provided in the repository under the documentation section.
+The detailed design and analysis of the balanced amplifier are provided in the repository under the documentation section [here](https://github.com/HarshitSri-Analog/Bandgap-Reference-Bias-Circuit/tree/main/Balanced%20Ampr).

 ### Specifications of the Balanced Amplifier
 | **Parameter**       | **Value**       |